Peppermint

 Peppermint as it relates to Sweet taste preferences in Health report: Sugar in Your DNA: The Genetics Behind Sweet Tooth Cravings

-Benefits of Peppermint for Sweet Taste Preferences:
+Peppermint and Sweet Taste Preferences

 Supplements for Sweet taste preferences